 Did you know that Mr. Richard Cadbury was the first person to create chocolates specifically for Valentine’s Day?
 Or that chocolate dates back to the Mayans and the Aztecs?

-Or why not have your students read how other cultures around the world celebrate Valentine’s Day and answer a set of comprehension questions when they are done?
+Or why not have your students read how other cultures celebrate Valentine’s Day and answer a set of comprehension questions when they are done?

-Here are five easy activities using conversation hearts that we think your students would love to do in the weeks leading up to Valentine’s Day!
+Here are six easy activities using conversation hearts that we think your students would love to do in the weeks leading up to Valentine’s Day!

 Putting words in alphabetical order can be tricky for many of our students, so why not have them practice using these fun treats?
 Print off a set of our Conversation Hearts on cardstock and cut them out.
 Then throw them in your reading center for the perfect center activity!